China–United States relations: Economic relations

-Beginning in 2009, the U.S. and China agreed to hold regular high-level talks about economic issues and other mutual concerns by establishing the Strategic Economic Dialogue, which meets biannually.
+Beginning in 2009, the US and China agreed to hold regular high-level talks about economic issues and other mutual concerns by establishing the Strategic Economic Dialogue, which meets biannually.
 Five meetings have been held, the most recent in December 2008.
 Economic nationalism seems to be rising in both countries, a point the leaders of the two delegations noted in their opening presentations.
-The United States and China have also established the high-level U.S.-China Senior Dialogue to discuss international political issues and work out resolutions.
+The United States and China have also established the high-level US–China Senior Dialogue to discuss international political issues and work out resolutions.